Therm-a-Rest Vesper 45 Ultralight Backpacking Quilt Review

 Temperature Rating

-The most common question asked about a sleeping bag or quilt is “Will this keep me warm at X temperature?”
-The ISO/EN rated temperature range, the industry standard for measuring sleeping bag warmth, is printed right on the bag: 45 degrees is the Lower Limit and 52 degrees is the Comfort rating.
+The most common question about a sleeping bag or quilt is “Will this keep me warm at X temperature?”
+The ISO/EN rated temperature range, the industry standard for measuring sleeping bag warmth, is printed right on the bag: 45 degrees is the Lower Limit, and 52 degrees is the Comfort rating.
 I’m a cold sleeper who usually adds a few degrees to the stated temp rating of insulation, yet I found this rating to be spot on or even a bit conservative.
-Wearing just long, lightweight baselayers, at 50-55 degrees in this quilt, I was warm and cozy.
+Wearing just long, lightweight baselayers, I was warm and cozy at 50-55 degrees in this quilt.
 At 45 degrees I was cool but could still sleep comfortably.
-I’ve taken this quilt down to 38 degrees and between that temp and 42 degrees I needed to supplement my insulation.
+I’ve taken this quilt down to 38 degrees, and between that temp and 42 degrees, I needed to supplement my insulation.
 The loft is impressive for such a lightweight quilt.

 Premium Materials and Design

 The Vesper 45 is one of Therm-a-Rest’s ultralight series of quilts.
-Besides the 45 degrees version we tested, they also offer a Vesper 32 Quilt and a Vesper 20 Quilt.
-The 45 degrees quilt is a sewn-through baffle design, while the warmer quilts are box-baffled to eliminate cold spots.
-However, I found the 45-degree quilt so lofty for its weight, that I didn’t feel the sewn-through areas as cold spots when it was used within its recommended temp range.
+In addition to the 45-degree version we tested, they also offer a Vesper 32 Quilt and a Vesper 20 Quilt.
+The 45-degree quilt has a sewn-through baffle design, while the warmer quilts are box-baffled to eliminate cold spots.
+However, I found the 45-degree quilt so lofty for its weight that I didn’t feel the sewn-through areas as cold spots when used within its recommended temperature range.

-All of the Vesper quilts use 900 fill power water-resistant down which has been RDS (Responsible Down Standard) certified to never come from birds that have been force-fed or live-plucked.
-Its shell and liner fabrics are both 10 denier nylon fabrics that are soft and silky.
+All Vesper quilts use 900-fill power water-resistant down, which has been RDS (Responsible Down Standard) certified to never come from birds that have been force-fed or live-plucked.
+The shell and liner fabrics are both 10 denier nylon, which is soft and silky.
 10 denier is a more delicate fabric, but a sleeping quilt is a smart place to use this kind of fabric for weight savings.

-There are ultralight quilts on the market which save weight with minimal features, but the Vesper manages to keep a 12 ounce weight while maintaining a bunch of features found on much heavier quilts.
+There are ultralight quilts on the market that save weight with minimal features, but the Vesper manages to keep a 12-ounce weight while maintaining a bunch of features found on much heavier quilts.
 That’s pretty incredible.

 Neck Cinch and Draft-collar